Chapter 609 — Criminal Code

 Concealing Identity

-It is a misdemeanor to conceal your identity in a public place by wearing a mask or other disguise with the intent to …
+It is a misdemeanor to conceal your identity in a public place by means of a robe, mask, or other disguise.
+The law does …

 609.74